green teaching tiny tots header

 • Paint pen (optional)

-2. Write or decorate lid with paint pen.
+• Write or decorate lid with paint pen. (optional)

-7. When your toddler has made a prediction, write the number down and then open jar and count the objects by lining them up on a dish or paper towel.
+• When your children have estimated how many items she or he thinks there is, write the number down on a piece of paper, and then open jar and count the objects by lining them up on a tray or count into a muffin tin.

 • For older toddlers, you can slowly add more items.
 1-20 or the number they are able to count up to.